AbdalrhmanK/Bank_app/README.md

 # Bank_app
-It is a mini application that displays the services of banks The services provided by the application :
+It is a mini application that displays the services of banks The services that provided by the application :
 	1.“Add	a	client”
 	2.“Close	a	client	account”
   3.“Deposit”